-FYS PROBLEMS REMEDY The FYS feature does not begin even after stopping the engine and hearing the brake sounds.
-The power was not turned back on once the engine enter the neutral state thus disabling FYS.The transformer throttle was interrupted too quickly in neutral thus disabling FYS.
-Leave the throttle on in neutral thus disabling FYS.
-Leave the strottle on in neutral until after the FYS arrival message plays.
-The FYS sound effects occassionally repeat themselves.
-ProtoSounds has a builtin random number generator that randomly selects each sound clip to play.
-Because there are only a total of 8 sound clips available in each FYS event, it is probable that a sound can occassionally be repeated one or more times.
-Once in FYS, the engine never goes in reverse.
-So that the freight yard sound effects and operation is as realistic as possible, ProtoSounds disables the reverse unit state whenever FYS is enabled.
-This way the engine never goes into reverse as the operator cycles through the various FYS events.
-When the engine enters FYS event 5, the bell automatically comes on.
-FYS has a built-in command to turn on the bell when the system enters Event 5.
+PFA PROBLEMS REMEDY The PFA feature does not begin even after stopping the engine and hearing the brake sounds.
+The power was not turned back on once the engine enter the neutral state thus disabling PFA.The transformer throttle was interrupted too quickly in neutral thus disabling PFA.
+Leave the throttle on in neutral until after the PFA arrival message plays.
+The PFA sound effects occassionally repeat themselves.
+ProtoSounds has a built-in random number generator that randomly selects each sound clip to play.
+Because there are only a total of 8 sound clips available in each PFA event, it is probable that a sound can occassionally be repeated one or more times.
+Once in PFA, the engine never goes in reverse.
+So that the passenger station sound effects and operation is as realistic as possible, ProtoSounds disables the reverse unit state whenever PFA is enabled.
+This way the engine never goes into reverse as the operator cycles through the various PFA events.
+When the engine enters PFA event 5, the bell automatically comes on.
+PFA has a builtin command to turn on the bell when the system enters Event 5.
 After approximately 15 rings of the bell, it automatically will turn off.
+Whenever PFA is enabled, pressing the whistle and bell buttons has no affect.
+Because PFA must control various effects in each PFA event, the bell and whistle functions are disabled until either the PFA events have been completed, or the engine is shut down for 3 or more seconds.